-You may well have heard of the Dr. Rhonda Patrick diet plan, a health craze that’s risen to prominence in the last few years thanks to the smoothie recipes of Dr. Rhonda Patrick.
+You may have heard of the Dr. Rhonda Patrick diet plan, a health craze that’s risen to prominence in the last few years thanks to the smoothie recipes of Dr. Rhonda Patrick.
 This is a micro nutrient based diet that is focused on longevity and optimal health, and is relatively easy for most people to access and use.
-If you’re wondering about Dr. Rhonda Patrick meal plan, Rhonda Patrick breakfast, or anything else to do with the Rhonda Patrick smoothie diet, then read on to learn more about Dr Rhonda Patrick and her dietary recommendations.
+If you’re wondering about the Dr. Rhonda Patrick meal plan, Rhonda Patrick breakfast, or anything else to do with the Rhonda Patrick smoothie diet, then read on to learn more about Dr Rhonda Patrick and her dietary recommendations.

 Who is Dr. Rhonda Patrick?